cg2021c/assignment-1-bagusistighfar86/README.md

 ### Problem
 I'm sorry.
 I have tried many times, but this commit, without Lens.
 I don't know how to make cylinder and group with other object.

+# Hackathon & Quiz
+Link to preview the Object : [Link Preview](https://bagusistighfar86.github.io/cg2021c/hackathon/)<br/>

+### Problem
+I'm sorry for coming late for submit the hackathon.
+I have electricity problem from this morning.
+Because the rain is didn't stop from yesterday until this morning at 9.00 am.
+But the electricity problem until about at 11.30 o'clock.
+I also have told to assistance about this problem.
+I hope you can apologize my fault.
+I know i was wrong.
+But I still trying do my best (do the hackathon only), even though i know it's too late.
+I will receive all of punishment and decision from you to me sincerely.
+Thank you for your attention sir.
+Have a good day sir.